-Welcome to the Demis Hassabis Hub!
-This community hub — built on top of and serving as a companion to the Wikipedia article — lets you discuss, collect, and organize everything related to Demis Hassabis.
+Welcome to the community hub built on top of the Demis Hassabis Wikipedia article.
+Here, you can discuss, collect, and organize anything related to Demis Hassabis.

 Demis Hassabis was born in London to a Greek Cypriot father and Singaporean Chinese mother.
 Even from a young age, he displayed exceptional intellectual capabilities, setting the stage for his future endeavors in AI and related fields.